doodboard/tutorial/README.md

 <br/>

 Plug in your pro micro, and if it doesn't flash automatically, short GND to RST on pro micro twice, fast.
-Use a tweezer or a plier or anything conductive.
+Use a tweezer or pliers or anything conductive.

 You should see the following if everything went successfully.